ChainSafe/files-cli/README.md

 Currently, the only available command is `get`.

 Required arguments:
-- `--cid`: IPFS content identifier of the file to get
+- `--cid`: IPFS content identifier of the file to get.
+This is available in the "info" menu for each file stored on Files.
-- `--output`: Full local path where the file will be saved once downloaded and decrypted
+- `--output`: Full local path where the file will be saved once downloaded and decrypted, for example `./my-image.jpg`
-- `--key`: Decryption key from ChainSafe Files, available when looking at the browser console after login
+- `--key`: Decryption key from ChainSafe Files.
+This is available in the "info" menu from each file stored on Files.

 Optionnal arguments:
 - `--gateway`: IPFS gateway to get the file from.
 Default: "https://ipfs.io/ipfs/"